Finishing Techniques

 Powder coatings, a tough, effective and sustainable alternative to traditional liquid coatings

-In an era where sustainability and innovation go hand in hand, powder coating wood finishes represent a significant step forward in the woodworking industry.
-Traditionally, liquid paints have dominated the finishing landscape due to their easy applicability and wide range of colours.
-However, concerns about environmental impact and paint efficiency have led to the search for more environmentally friendly alternatives.
-Powder coatings, known mainly in metal finishing, now offer an outstanding solution for wood as well, thanks to their significant advantages in terms of durability, efficiency and sustainability.
+In an era where sustainability and innovation go hand in hand, finishing wood with powder coatings represents a significant step forward in the woodworking industry.
+Traditionally, liquid paints have dominated the finishing landscape due to their ease of application and wide range of colors.
+However, concerns about ecological impact and paint efficiency have led to the search for more environmentally friendly alternatives.
+Powder coatings, mainly known in metal finishing, now offer an outstanding solution for wood as well, due to their significant advantages in terms of durability, efficiency and sustainability.

 • Metal is a good conductor of electricity, while wood is an insulator

-• Metal has uniform structure and smooth surface, wood is uneven and porous surface
+• Metal has a uniform structure and smooth surface, wood is uneven and porous

-• At high temperatures water tends to come out of the wood, metal does not have this problem
+• At high temperatures water tends to seep out of wood, metal does not have this problem

-The formulation of low and very low melting and curing temperature powder paints paved the way for their use in wood.
-Initially they were only used for MDF panels, much more uniform in structure and with a less porous surface.
-Gradually, technologies were developed that could also be used to coat various types of hardwood, which were denser and more stable.
+The formulation of powder paints with low and very low melting and polymerization temperatures paved the way for their use for wood.
+Initially they were used only for MDF panels, much more uniform in structure and with a less porous surface.
+Gradually, technologies were developed that could also coat different types of denser and more stable hardwood.

 Coating wood and wood derivatives with powder coatings is no longer a novelty.
-It is also used in our country for both MDF and wood.
-One of the company's lines Plimob, the Sighetu Marmației-based manufacturer of wooden chairs and the largest IKEA supplier of such products, uses powder paints to finish the seats.
+We use it for both MDF and wood.
+One of the company's lines Plimob, the Sighetu Marmației-based manufacturer of wooden chairs and IKEA's largest supplier of such products, uses powder paints to finish the seats.
 Each factory using this method has its own technology adapted to the type of material to be coated.

-To achieve a quality coating, surfaces must be well sanded and cleaned of dust and have conductivity.
+To achieve a quality coating, surfaces need to be well sanded and cleaned of dust and conductivity.
 Sometimes the moisture content in the wood is sufficient and constant to provide the necessary conductivity and it can be coated directly.
-At other times pre-treatment, by spraying, with a solution that increases surface conductivity is required.
-For finishing, the parts are preheated to the coating temperature set by the technology to partially melt the powder, making it liquid.
+Other times a pre-treatment, by spraying, with a solution that increases the surface conductivity is needed.
+For finishing, parts are preheated to the coating temperature set by the technology to partially melt the powder, making it liquid.
 In this state the paint flows when applied and thus adheres better to the part.
-Uniform surface temperature of the part allows for high transfer efficiency and a continuous film appearance.
+The uniform surface temperature of the part allows high transfer efficiency and a continuous film appearance.

-The paint hardens after application on wood or MDF due to a chemical reaction that takes place at temperature or in UV.
-Heat-cured paints end up in infrared (IR) ovens, convection ovens or hybrid ovens that combine the two processes.
-UV-cured paints need minimal heat to dry, and the process is complete in seconds.
-Before that, however, they need heating in an infrared or convection oven to become liquid, a process that can take 2-10 minutes.
+The paint cures after application on wood or MDF due to a chemical reaction that takes place at temperature or in UV.
+Thermally cured paints end up in infrared (IR) ovens, convection ovens or hybrid ovens that combine the two processes.
+UV-cured paints need minimal heat to cure, and the process is completed in seconds.
+Before that, however, they need to be heated in an infrared or convection oven to become liquid, which can take 2-10 minutes.
 Finally, the pieces are cooled naturally or in a cooling tunnel.

 Benefits of powder coating wood